-- This hybrid course has face-to-face and online components; most communication between the instructor and students will be during class.
-Students are welcomed and encouraged to make an appointment for an online video appointment or face-to-face office visit. - I will check and reply to student emails daily students should expect a response within 24-48 hours.
-Emails sent on a weekend will be responded to the following Monday unless it is a holiday.
-Any deviations from this will be announced on Canvas.
+- This is an online course, so most communication between the instructor and students will be online.
+Students are welcomed and encouraged to make an appointment for an online video appointment. - I will check and reply to student emails daily students should expect a response within 24-48 hours.
+Emails sent on a weekend will be responded to the following Monday, unless it is a holiday.
+Any deviations from this will be announced in Canvas.
 During daytime working hours, emails will be responded to more quickly, and other methods of communication can also be utilized if pre-arranged (e.g., Canvas chat or Webex video chat). - Most assignments will be graded within one week of submission.
 Depending on length, writing assignments will be graded within two weeks of submission.
-Deviations from this will be announced on Canvas.
-All grades will be posted on Canvas.
-Feedback on writing assignments will be provided on Canvas.
-Students are encouraged to track their progress in the course through the Canvas gradebook. - You cannot see feedback on the Canvas mobile app; you must use a computer to be able to see feedback on written assignments. - Grading of written assignments: I will provide detailed feedback on the first few paragraphs/first page of any written assignment; I will not mark all writing issues.
+Deviations from this will be announced in Canvas.
+All grades will be posted in Canvas.
+Feedback on writing assignments will be provided in Canvas.
+Students are encouraged to track their progress in the course through the Canvas grade book. - You cannot see feedback on the Canvas mobile app; you must use a computer to be able to see feedback on written assignments.

+• Grading of written assignments: I will provide detailed feedback on the first few paragraphs/first page of any written assignment; I will not mark all writing issues.
 I will provide general feedback for the entire assignment.